-How to buy in Greece
+How to buy property in Greece

-Valuing Greek property
+Data on Greek property

-International buyers heading to Greece looking to make a killing from desperate sellers offloading places for peanuts have come away disappointed, however.
+International buyers heading to Greece looking to make a killing from desperate sellers have come away disappointed, however.
 Even in their current financial predicament, Greeks value their property highly.
-The Greek government has not forcibly repossessed many properties as they have in Spain and the US, and ridiculously low offers will be viewed as an insult and risk you losing your dream property altogether.
-It is certainly reasonable to make an offer, though, certainly of 10 percent or so below the asking price.
+The Greek government has not forcibly repossessed many properties as they have in Spain and the US, and ridiculously low offers will be viewed as an insult and risk you losing out.
+It is certainly reasonable to make an offer, though, certainly of 10% or so below the asking price.

 As in many countries with a Mediterranean coast, property on islands tends to be more expensive than on the mainland.
 The Royal Institution of Chartered Surveyors has members in Greece, some of whom offer independent surveys of local prices, and can be found via the RICS website.

 You won’t find many mortgages on offer in Greece, and this has helped to keep prices low, combined with the fact that there is no shortage of available property to buy.
 Hence the rise in demand for Greek property has not translated into higher prices, yet.

 Don’t forget to factor buying costs into your purchase.
-These have come down in recent years, since transfer tax was reduced, and now add up to around 6 to 9 percent in total, depending on the value of the house.
+These have come down in recent years, since transfer tax was reduced, and now add up to around 6-9% in total, depending on the value of the house.

 For example, the age of the property can make a big difference.
 On homes less than ten years old, you must pay VAT, so most buyers opt for either off plan or older homes, neither of which have VAT added.

 Find this information helpful?
 Share with your friends

 The Greece Buying Guide takes you through each stage of the property buying process.The guide will help you to: